 There are three existing bridges along the corridor.
 The US-281 Bridgeport Bridge (Bridge "A" - NBI 04085) is a 3,900-foot long Warren pony truss that crosses the South Canadian River.
 Bridge "B", carrying US-281 over an Unnamed Creek (Tower Bridge - NBI 04076), is a 378-foot long steel I-beam bridge.
 Bridge "C", also carrying US-281 over an Unnamed Creek (NBI - 03896), is a 2-10'x5'x89' reinforced concrete box (RCB) culvert.
 All of these bridge structures are contributing features to the NRHP-listed Bridgeport Hill-Hydro Route 66 Segment Historic District.
-Because of their proximity to the project area, Bridges "B" and "C" are included in the discussion of some of the proposed alternatives; however, the main focus of this analysis report is Bridge "A".
+Because of their proximity to the project area, Bridges "B" and "C" are included in the discussion of some of the proposed alternatives.
+However, the main focus of this analysis report is Bridge "A", and Bridges "B" and "C" will not be addressed as part of this project.
 The project location and study area are shown in Figure 1 and Figure 2.